 Unfortunately, training and querying word embedding models for large corpora can be computationally expensive.
 Thus, we provide ready-made models trained on several Russian corpora, and a convenient web interface to query them.
 You can also download the models to process them on your own.
 Moreover, our web service features a bunch of (hopefully) useful visualizations for semantic relations between words.
 In general, the reason behind RusVectōrēs is to lower the entry threshold for those who want to work in this new and exciting field.

 RusVectōrēs is basically a tool to explore relations between words in distributional models.
 You can think about it as a kind of `semantic calculator'.
-A user can choose one or several models to work with: currently we provide several models trained on different corpora (some of them have won top-ranking positions in the RUSSE evaluation track).
+A user can choose one or several models to work with: currently we provide several models trained on different corpora (some of them have won top-ranking positions in the RUSSE-2015 shared task).
 The models contain from 120K to 400K lemmas each.

 In the spirit of Semantic Web, each word in each model has its own unique URI explicitly stating lemma, model and part of speech (for example, http://rusvectores.org/en/ruwikiruscorpora/алгоритм_NOUN/).
 Web pages at these URIs contain lists of the nearest semantic associates for the corresponding word, belonging to the same part of speech as the word itself.
 Other information about the word is also shown.